ckild/gettingncleaningdataProject/CodeBook.md

 Code Book

 This code book contains all the variables and summaries calculated, along with units, and any other relevant information fields in tidy_data.txt.

+There are 180 rows and 68 columns in the tidy_data.txt.
+Each row corresponds to one subject doing one activity

 The dataset is mainly calculating the average of each variable for each activity and each subject.